 - Thorough knowledge: advanced knowledge of the subject matter.
 The work calls for sufficient comprehension of the subject area to solve unusual as well as common work problems, to be able to advise on technical matters and to serve as a resource on the subject for others in the organization.

 - Comprehensive knowledge: requires complete mastery and understanding of the subject.
 This term should be used sparingly and only for unusually exacting or responsible positions required to originate hypotheses, concepts, or approaches.

-List specific skills and/or abilities required for incumbent to be successful in this role; including designation of any required licenses or certifications.
-Some considerations are: analytical, budget exposure, communication internal or external, computer, creative thinking, customer service, decision-making, diversity, logical thinking, multi-tasking, negotiation, problem solving, project management, supervision, teamwork, etc.
+List specific skills and/or abilities required for the incumbent to be successful in this role; including the designation of any required licenses or certifications.
+Some considerations are analytical, budget exposure, communication internal or external, computer, creative thinking, customer service, decision-making, diversity, logical thinking, multi-tasking, negotiation, problem-solving, project management, supervision, teamwork, etc.

-An expanded listing of the Required Qualifications which can be used to further determine a person’s ability to be productive and successful in this job.
-These Preferred Qualifications are “nice to have” but are not essential to carrying out the day to day functions of the job.
-If included, the Preferred Qualifications can focus on any or all of the following: education, experience, knowledge, skills and abilities.
+An expanded listing of the Required Qualifications can be used to further determine a person’s ability to be productive and successful in this job.
+These Preferred Qualifications are “nice to have” but are not essential to carrying out the day-to-day functions of the job.
+If included, the Preferred Qualifications can focus on any or all of the following: education, experience, knowledge, skills, and abilities.

 NOTE: For classified jobs, the University does not list preferred qualifications.

 Identify the working conditions and physical demands that relate directly to the essential job duties and responsibilities to be compliant with the Americans with Disabilities Act.
 Describe the type, intensity (how much), frequency (how often), and duration (how long) of physical or mental capabilities required.
 Consider the following: